-- Flooding from the Waimakariri River, or the river systems within the City, particularly the Heathcote; - Inundation from ponding of flood waters, particularly within the catchments of the upper Heathcote and lower Styx Rivers; - Inundation from extreme tidal flooding especially surrounding the lower Avon and lower Heathcote Rivers and Brooklands Lagoon; - Increased risk of inundation of coastal areas as a result of rising sea levels; - Avulsion and alluvion (hazards created by the scouring of river banks and the deposition of material from floods); - Seismic activity and liquefaction; - Erosion by water or wind; - · Subsidence; and - Rockfall and land slips.
+- Flooding from the Waimakariri River, or the river systems within the City, particularly the Heathcote; - Inundation from ponding of flood waters, particularly within the catchments of the upper Heathcote and lower Styx Rivers; - Inundation from extreme tidal flooding especially surrounding the lower Avon and lower Heathcote Rivers and Brooklands Lagoon; - Increased risk of inundation of coastal areas as a result of rising sea levels; - · Avulsion and alluvion (hazards created by the scouring of river banks and the deposition of material from floods); - Seismic activity and liquefaction; - Erosion by water or wind;

+- Subsidence; and - · Rockfall and land slips.

 The incidence and potential impacts of these hazards varies widely throughout the City.
-A major hazard confronting Christchurch is the risk of flooding and inundation, given the location of the City in relation to on the flood plain of the Waimakariri River.
-To mitigate this risk a system of primary stopbanks and secondary stopbanks/terraces is in place along the south side of the Waimakariri River, and will be subject to on-going improvements.
-The land between the stopbanks is identified as the Waimakariri River stopbank floodplain and policies 2.5.1, 2.5.2, 2.5.5 and 2.5.6 developed in recognition of the need to manage risk to people and property.
+A major hazard confronting Christchurch is the risk of flooding and inundation, given the location of the City in relation to the Waimakarin River.
+To mitigate this risk a system of primary stopbanks and secondary stopbanks/terraces is in place along the south side of the Waimakarin River, and will be subject to on-going improvements.
+The land between the stopbanks is identified as the Waimakarin River stopbank floodplain and policies 2.5.1, 2.5.2, 2.5.5 and 2.5.6 developed in recognition of the need to manage risk to people and property.
 Also of significant risk to Christchurch are the potential effects associated with the projected rates of accelerated sea level rise.
 The trend towards warmer average global temperatures is expected to result in thermal expansion of the world's oceans, this is one of a number of factors causing sea levels to rise.
 Along the coast, rising sea levels will mean that storm events will have a greater potential to cause flooding.
 Extreme high tides and storm surges at current levels, when superimposed on a higher sea level, may result in increased overtopping of dunes and stopbanks and cause further inundation of low lying areas such as around Brooklands Lagoon and the lower Avon River.
 Some climate change projections also suggest that the frequency and / or intensity of storms may increase in the future.
 These factors combined could see urban areas of the City more affected by such hazards than is currently the case.
 Other hazards, such as fire, can also be described as "natural".
-The potential hazard of fire is specifically considered under policies relating to the rural areas of the City.
-(Plan Change 32 Decision)
+The potential hazard of fire is specifically considered under policies